Bibi Sahib Kaur

-Bibi Sahib Kaur (1771–1801) was a Sikh princess of Patiala and the elder sister of Sahib Singh, the Raja-e-Rajgan of Patiala.
+Rajkumari Bibi Sahib Kaur (1771–1801) was a Sikh princess of Patiala and the elder sister of Sahib Singh, the Raja-e-Rajgan of Patiala.
 (Note: She is also known as 'Rani Sahib Kaur'.)
 Sahib Kaur served as Patiala's Prime Minister and the General of the Patiala Army.
 She is remembered for her leadership in protecting the Patiala kingdom from Marathas in the late-18th century, alongside Rani Rajinder Kaur.

 Biography

 Sahib Kaur was born in 1771.
 Kaur was the daughter of Amar Singh, the Raja-e-Rajgan of Patiala, her mother was the first wife of Amar Singh named Raj Kaur (daughter of Chaudhry Ram Ditta Mal of Gagewal), and she was the sister of Sahib Singh, who succeeded their father as the ruler of Patiala.
 She was also the great-granddaughter of Mai Fatto.
 At the age of 7, she was married to Jaimal Singh of Fateh Garh Churian (Gurdaspur district), son of Haqiqat Singh of the Kanhaiya Misl.
 At a young-age, Sahib Kaur learnt horse-riding, archery, and fencing and was educated in Sikhism.
 When her brother, Sahib Singh, was baptized into the Khalsa order by Sardar Baghel Singh in 1779 at Patiala, Sahib Kaur was also baptized alongside her brother.
 Later, her husband Jaimal, was imprisoned by his cousin, Fateh Singh, and she successfully led an assault to liberate him and also restored him to his leadership of Fatehgarh.
 In 1782, her brother succeeded as the next ruler of Patiala after their father's death.
 However, due to personal shortcomings of Sahib Singh, such as being prone to fits-of-madness, he was not able to rule effectively, relying much on his diwan Nanu Mal, whom was cunning.
 Nanu Mal was a trader from Sunam who had a personal dislike for the Sikh religion and Dal Khalsa.
 He removed Sikhs from their positions and replaced them with nepotistic appointments and would smoke hookah in the durbar, which the Sikhs disliked.
 Sahib Singh's grandmother, Hukma Kaur, also interfered with the running of the state.
 Nanu Mal was able to effectively hold the true power in the state due to the inability of Sahib Singh and by stirring-up factionalism within the court, which is shown by Nanu Mal imprisoning general Basant Rai, a favourite of Sahib Singh.
 In 1789, Nanu Mal invited the Marathas to invade Patiala.
 However, in the ensuing conflict that followed Nanu Mal died in 1792.
 Nanu Mal's position was soon after occupied by Meer Ilahi Bakhsh of Samana but he was killed by a Sikh in the court in-front of Sahib Singh.
 The situation in the state deteriorated due to corruption, the chaliwan famine, and internal strife, which prompted Sahib Kaur in Fatehgarh to request her husband's permission to assist her brother in its administration.